Deadlegend1321/Instagram-clone-app/README.md

-Adding Photo to the saved Photos
+Adding Photo to the saved Photos and Edit Profile Page